robertodawid/robertodawid/README.md

 ## Hi there 👋

+I am a Energy System Modeler with over 5 years of expertise in developing quantitative models and conducting scenario analyses to support sustainable energy transitions.
+My work includes integrating renewable energy, data gaps, assessing decarbonization pathways, and formulating policy recommendations for governments and international organizations.
+I use open-source modeling tools such as OSeMOSYS‑GNU/pulp, Python, and R to deliver insights aligned with initiatives like NetZero and the state's climate neutrality goals.

 <!--
 **robertodawid/robertodawid** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.